aunetx/panel-corners/README.md

 ## Versions support

-This extension was created for GNOME 42 and later, but is backward-compatible.
+This extension was created for GNOME 42 and later, but was backward-compatible.
+Last versions are not, because they only are compatibility updates.

 Supported GNOME shell versions are:

-- GNOME shell 42 : last extension version
+- GNOME shell 45, 46 : up to version 10
-- GNOME shell 41 : up to version 3
+- GNOME shell 42, 43, 44 : up to version 7
-- GNOME shell 40 : up to version 3
+- GNOME shell 40, 41 : up to version 3

 ## License